 I approach tutoring with the concept that learning can be exciting.
 I believe that a student can be taught to embrace and know the subject well.
 I think that such techniques will help the student to develop confidence in their ability to learn and to be successful in their coursework.
 I have taught classes on Rome, Greece, wisdom literature, legal matters, English and American literature, and American history.
 My education and experience are very

-I am willing to discuss my hourly rates for students with special rates for multiple hour lessons, group rates, specific subject rates, and rates for special situations.
+I am willing to discuss my hourly rates for students for multiple hour lessons, group rates, specific subject rates, and rates for special situations.
+The hourly rate includes travel time

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.